-In making its compensation determinations, including base salary, cash incentive bonus award targets and long-term equity compensation, the Compensation Committee annually reviews the total compensation that each of our executives is eligible to receive against the compensation levels of comparable positions of a peer group of companies.
-The composition of the peer group is also reviewed annually by the Compensation Committee engaged Pearl Meyer to conduct a review of the composition of the Company's peer group for fiscal 2020.
+In making its compensation determinations, including base salary, cash incentive bonus award targets and longterm equity compensation, the Compensation Committee annually reviews the total compensation that each of our executives is eligible to receive against the compensation levels of comparable positions of a peer group of companies.
+The composition of the peer group is also reviewed annually by the Compensation Committee.
+In June 2019, the Compensation Committee engaged Pearl Meyer to conduct a review of the composition of the Company's peer group for fiscal 2020.
 The Compensation Committee has sought to select peer companies that are publicly traded, are headquartered in the United States, compete with us for talent, and are similar to ADI in their product and services offerings, business model, revenue size and market capitalization.